-This is Samsung's latest sci-fi-looking smartphone, and its newest trick is maximizing the screen space while minimizing the bezels.
-It fits a monstrous 6.2-inch curved display into an acceptably large body that doesn’t feel too different from last year’s Galaxy S7 Edge.
+The Galaxy S8, in 2017, was Samsung's sci-fi-looking smartphone that was able to max-out the screen space while minimizing the bezels.
+It's still a fantastic phone in 2019 at an even cheaper price, fitting a monstrous 6.2-inch curved display into an acceptably large body that doesn’t feel too different from 2016’s Galaxy S7 Edge.

-The battery life is good (it didn’t blow up in our tests), it can power the next generation of mobile VR games, and it has software that rivals stock Android.
+The battery life is good (it didn’t, you know, blow up in our tests), it can power the next generation of mobile VR games, and it has software that rivals stock Android.
 Aside from Bixby, Samsung has made tremendous inroads with its software.
 If bad memories of the cluttered TouchWiz interface are what’s holding you back, you should give this phone a try.